 29 The week before we left Kansas City I played basketball for the first time.
 I turned out to be the best player in school, as I was the only one that scored more than one point in the one game I played; I scored 13.

-30 We drove from Kansas City, Missouri to Houlton, Maine, on our way to Loring AFB in Limestone ME; it’s no longer there either.
+30 When we left my grandmother’s house (which also doesn’t exist anymore), we drove from Kansas City, Missouri to Houlton, Maine, on our way to Loring AFB in Limestone ME; it’s no longer there either.
 We had to stop because the car started to slow down for some reason.
 The next day the car wouldn’t move at all; it was 35 below zero and the car had frozen.

 31 I started the second half of 6th grade after the new year had begun, going to my first school on base.
 At this point in my life I’d only gone to real classes for 3 years of my life and I was 11 years old; I didn’t do so well early on.